Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 - Distributed architecture: Tier-1 Enterprise CaaS uses a distributed architecture to ensure high availability and fault tolerance for microservices-based applications.<br>

 - Seamless integration: Tier-1 Enterprise CaaS integrates seamlessly.<br>

+## Azure Functions

+Azure Functions is a serverless computing service provided by Microsoft Azure that allows developers to run code on-demand without having to provision and manage the underlying infrastructure.
+With Azure Functions, developers can write and deploy small pieces of code, called functions, that are triggered by events such as HTTP requests, timer schedules, and message queue updates.<br>

+Azure Functions supports a variety of programming languages, including C#, JavaScript, Python, and Java, and provides pre-built templates and integrations with other Azure services to simplify development.
+Functions can be deployed and scaled independently, allowing developers to focus on building and deploying specific functions as needed.<br>